jiedali/msia490-nlp-news-summarization/README.md

 ```
 ├── README.md                         <- You are here
 ├── requirements.txt                  <- Python package dependencies
-├── app                               <- contains Dockerfile for running the app using Docker Container
+├── app/                              <- contains Dockerfile for running the app using Docker Container
 │   - Dockerfile
-├── data                              <- Folder that contains data used for generating the summary
+├── data/                             <- Folder that contains data used for generating the summary
 │
 ├── deliverables/                     <- Paper write-up and Presentation slides
 │